-Dr. Melissa Elliott is a Fallston, MD dentist that offers quality teeth implants.
+Dr. Comeau is a Fallston, MD dentist that offers quality teeth implants.
 She wants her patients to understand the factors that determine the cost of dental implants.

 The Cost of Dental Implants

-- Number of implants needed- The number of implants that will be surgically placed is determined by the number of missing teeth, their location and the type of restoration needed.
+The number of implants needed- The number of implants that will be surgically placed is determined by the number of missing teeth, their location, and the type of restoration needed.
 The more implants that will be placed, the more it will cost.

-- Type of dental restoration- The number and location of missing teeth will determine the type restoration being attached to the implants.
+Type of dental restoration- The number and location of missing teeth will determine the type of restoration being attached to the implants.
 For a single missing tooth, we will use a dental crown.
-For multiple missing teeth, we will use a dental bridge, partial denture or full denture.
+For multiple missing teeth, we will use a dental bridge, partial denture, or full denture.

 Dental Insurance and Payment Options